red-collar-official/flutter_kore/packages/umvvm/doc/apis.md

 );
 ```

-You can pass cancel reason processor future and <b>retryRequestsAfterProcessing</b> flag and in this case all currently running requests in app will be paused while <b>cancelReasonProcessor</b> is executing and then will be retried without errors, if this flag don't passed then all currently running requests will be canceled with canceled error.
+You can pass a cancel reason processor future and the `retryRequestsAfterProcessing` flag; in this case, all currently running requests in the app will be paused while `cancelReasonProcessor` is executing and then will be retried without errors.
+If this flag is not passed, then all currently running requests will be canceled with a canceled error.

 Here is an example:

 ```dart

 class HttpRequest<T> extends DioRequest<T> {
   @override
   RequestSettings get defaultSettings => RequestSettings(